ng-alain/delon/docs/deploy.en-US.md

 ### Docker

-`ng-alain` provides a complete image file for building Angular projects based on the `nginx` WEB service.
-Where `nginx` is a mirror using [nginx:1.13.5-alpine](https://github.com/nginxinc/docker-nginx/blob/master/mainline/alpine/Dockerfile), which basically satisfies `ng-alain` The project's good operating environment, if there are more needs, you can easily specify *nginx.conf* with `docker run`.
+NG-ALAIN provides a complete image file for building Angular projects based on the nginx WEB service.
+Where nginx is a mirror using [nginx:1.13.5-alpine](https://github.com/nginxinc/docker-nginx/blob/master/mainline/alpine/Dockerfile), which basically satisfies NG-ALAIN The project's good operating environment, if there are more needs, you can easily specify *nginx.conf* with `docker run`.

 #### 1, Build the image

-Build a complete image of the runtime environment required by `ng-alain` based on the Dockerfile.
+Build a complete image of the runtime environment required by NG-ALAIN based on the Dockerfile.

 ```bash
 docker build -t ng-alain .